furkngoksu/furkngoksu/README.md

 ## Talking about Personal Stuff:

 - 🐧 Currently sharpening my skills in C, Python, SQL, and C++.
-- 🔧 Proficient with tools like Keras, R, PyTorch, Unity, Git, Unreal Engine, and VS Code.
+- 🔧 Proficient with tools like Keras, R, PyTorch, Pandas, Git, and VS Code.
 - 🤖 Exploring the frontiers of Artificial Intelligence and Machine Learning.
 - 🚀 Most of my projects are available on [GitHub](https://github.com/yourusername).